skyscrapers/terraform-opensearch/README.md

 * [`snapshot_bucket_enabled`]: Bool(optional, false): Whether to create a bucket for custom Elasticsearch backups (other than the default daily one)
 * [`tags`]: Map(optional, {}): Optional tags
 * [`prometheus_labels`]: Map(optional, {}): Prometheus MatchLabel labels for generating the elasticsearch-monitoring Helm chart.
 When empty, no values file is generated
+* [`disable_encrypt_at_rest`]: Bool(optional, false): Whether to force-disable encryption at rest, overriding the default to enable encryption if it is supported by the chosen `instance_type`.
+You can set this to `true` if you want to scale up the instance_type on an existing Amazon ES domain with encryption disabled.

 **(*)** If the `vpc_id` and `subnet_ids` are not specified, this module will create a public Elasticsearch domain.